Trisonic Wind Tunnel

 A Trisonic Wind Tunnel (TWT) is a wind tunnel so named because it is capable of testing in three speed regimes – subsonic, transonic, and supersonic.
 The earliest known trisonic wind tunnel was dated to 1950 and was located in El Segundo, California before it closed in 2007.
-Other trisonic wind tunnels currently in operation are those located at NASA's Marshall Space Flight Center, National Researach Council Canada's 1.5 m Trisonic Wind Tunnel Research Facility and the French-German Research Institute of Saint-Louis.
+Other trisonic wind tunnels currently in operation are those located at NASA's Marshall Space Flight Center, National Researach Council Canada's 1.5 m Trisonic Wind Tunnel Research Facility and the French-German Research Institute of Saint-Louis, ISRO's Vikram Sarabhai Space Centre (VSSC) in Thiruvananthapuram, and 1.2m Trisonic Wind Tunnel Facility at National Aerospace Laboratories.

 El Segundo Trisonic Wind Tunnel

 The El Segundo Trisonic Wind Tunnel or North American Trisonic Wind Tunnel (NATWT) was a wind tunnel that was located in El Segundo, California.
 It was built by North American Aviation in the 1950s.
 The tunnel had a maximum testing speed of Mach 3.5.

 The NATWT was a blow-down type tunnel.
 In contrast to a continuous wind tunnel, a blow-down wind tunnel only provides air for short period.
 A continuous wind tunnel is driven by large fans and typically is only capable of subsonic speeds.
 Because a blow-down tunnel can build up pressure over a long period time, it can release air at faster speeds.

 The NATWT used two Westinghouse motors, totaling 10,000 hp and consuming 8 megawatts of electricity, that drove two compressors.
 NATWT had its own substation to supply its high electrical demand.
 During the hot summer season, NATWT ran on a night schedule to balance its load with public air conditioning.

 The compressors pressurized eight large spheres totaling 214000 cuft.
 These spheres were connected to a single manifold that connected to a valve mechanism.
 When the valve was opened, the compressed air passed through the settling chamber, nozzle, and the test section, where instrumented aerodynamic models were mounted.
 A diffusing area that expanded in size slowed the air before it was exhausted vertically into the atmosphere.
 The diffuser area included a colander-like sieve made of 1 in steel to catch debris in the event of a catastrophic model failure.

 The speed of the air was determined by the pressure of the spheres and the cross sectional area of the wind tunnel nozzle and diffuser.
 A smaller cross section in the nozzle caused the air to move faster.
 The NATWT could change the shape of the nozzle by operating a series of hydraulic pistons that would bend one-inch thick steel plates into the desired contour.

 A distinguishing feature of the NATWT was the size of its test section [7 × 7 ft].
 Unlike most blow-down wind tunnels, the NATWT test section had a so-called "walk in" test section that could accommodate very large aerodynamic models.
 Large models have several advantages: